 Level 2 BTEC pathway

-Offer: BTEC level 2 Diploma (Engineering).
+Offer: BTEC level 2 Diploma (Performing manufacturing operations) - one year.

 The curriculum also facilitates the development of personal skills.
 Projects and trips are designed to ensure students are highly employable, professional qualifications are on offer within our CPD and enrichment programmes, and actively engaged sponsors and partners contribute a wealth of experiences including lectures, one to one sessions and larger scale events such as the Skanska Takeover day.